siduanmiao/Computational-System-Biology/Lecture 6 Generative Models, GANs, VAE/Lecture 6 Generative Models, GANs, VAE.md

 ![image-20220809194144153](Lecture%206%20Generative%20Models,%20GANs,%20VAE.assets/image-20220809194144153.png)

 that the power of deep learning doesn't come from the x and the y or the fully connected layer, the power of deep learning really comes from the latent space representation learning

+# Practice

+I apply GAN in MNIST dataset, to simply my work, I just use the discriminator and generator — are constructed by fully connected layers.